Gradebook in Moodle

 You will set up your Course total with Natural aggregation and any categories with Simple Weighted Mean of Grades aggregation.

-Each of the above items: Quizzes, Homework, Midterm, and Final Exams will be a category of its own, recommended in that order, populated with the appropriate grade items to add up to the total Course total worth of 100 points with each category being worth its percent value multiplied by 100 (so 20 percent (%) becomes 20 points).
+Each of the above items: Quizzes, Homework, Midterm, and Final Exam will be a category of its own, recommended in that order, populated with the appropriate grade items to add up to the total Course total worth of 100 points with each category being worth its percent value multiplied by 100 (so 20 percent (%) becomes 20 points).

 Entering Grades